Instance Performance Monitoring in AWS

 Monitoring with CloudWatch

-For every instance or volume there is a tab in the console that displays a couple of graphs with metrics determined by the hypervisor (e.g. CPU utilization, network traffic, I/O statistics).
-By default these do not contain metrics that rely on the operating system (e.g. memory or disk usage) – one can define custom metrics for those and associate them with data from internal monitoring services.
-Amazon also provides such tools (e.g. Amazon CloudWatch Monitoring Scripts for Linux).
+For every instance or volume, there should be a tab within the console containing a couple of graphs with metrics generated by instance hypervisor: CPU utilization, network traffic, I/O statistics.
+By default, none of these reflect anything related to the operating system, like memory or disk usage, so you have to define custom metrics for these.
+Amazon provides tools to help out with the task (e.g. Amazon CloudWatch Monitoring Scripts for Linux).

-• On the instance listing, the CPU Credit Usage and CPU Credit Balance.
-The credit usage is the prime indicator for computing spikes, while the balance, if ever reached 0, indicates that the instance computing performance was throttled by the hypervisor.
+• On the instance listing: CPU Credit Usage and CPU Credit Balance.
+This credit usage is a prime indicator for computing spikes, while an exhausted balance event indicates that computing performance was throttled by hypervisor.

 Instance Monitoring

-A constant CPU Credit zero balance indicates either a poor instance type choice for a compute-intensive application or some bug in the application itself.
-On a side note, this behavior can be easily replicated on any instance type by deploying a cryptocurrency miner or through a fork bomb.
+A constant CPU Credit zero balance means that a compute-intensive application was placed on the wrong instance type for the expected load, but it can also pinpoint issues with the application itself.
+On a side note, this behavior can easily be replicated by deploying a cryptocurrency miner or through a fork bomb.

-• On the volume listing, the Average Queue Length.
-If the value is at least 1 over extended periods of time then read or write operations on the volume routinely exceed the IOPS limits (the default or the provisioned ones).
-For the actual IO type (read/write), one must check the Read Throughput and Write Throughput metrics.
+• On the volume listing: Average Queue Length.
+If this value does not go to 0 over extended periods of time, this means that read or write operations on the volume routinely exceed the IOPS limits enforced by Amazon.
+Additional data can be found with Read Throughput and Write Throughput metrics.

 Instance Monitoring

-With certain usage scenarios (e.g. web servers), read rate can be reduced by using an instance type with more memory as this will automatically be used for file content caching.
-Excessive writes can sometimes be attributed to logging large amounts of information, so changing logging level to “error” (from “info” or “debug”) may actually help reduce the amount of data being written to the storage volume.
-If none of these apply, the solution is to either deploy a larger volume (the IOPS quota depends on the volume size for gp2 volume types) or define a “provisioned IOPS” (io1) volume.
+Certain usage scenarios (like web servers) are better suited for instances with more memory, so excessive reads can be alleviated through caching.
+Excessive writes can sometimes be attributed to misconfigured logging, so adjusting settings may help reduce the amount of data being written to the storage volume.
+If none of these apply, the solution is to maybe deploy larger volumes (this IOPS quota depends on the volume size for gp2 volume types) or work with “provisioned IOPS” (io1) volumes.

-Note 1: the CPU credit system applies to “T” instance types (general purpose) only.
-All other instance types provide their nominal performance at all times.
+Note 1: the CPU credit system only applies to “T” instance types (general purpose).
+Other instance types provide their nominal performance at all times.

-Note 2: IOPS limiting/provisioning apply to EBS (SSD) volumes only.
-Some instance types come with additional local (ephemeral) storage that provide performance closer to the hardware limits.
-Also, the newer hard drive storage types (st1, sc1) are throughput-limited rather than operation-limited.
+Note 2: IOPS enforcements apply to EBS (SSD) volumes only.
+Some instance types come with additional local storage that provide performance closer to the hardware limits.
+Newer hard drive storage types (st1, sc1) are throughput-limited rather than operation-limited.

 Advanced Monitoring

-One can get the CloudWatch-graphed data through the AWS CLI tools.
-This is useful for any advanced data analysis (e.g. from a certain period only).
-I will not cover the installation of these tools on the local machine; one needs a key pair generated in order to work with these.
+You can get CloudWatch data through AWS CLI tools.
+This is useful for any advanced data analysis (e.g. looking over certain periods).
+I will not cover the installation of these tools on the local machine; you need a key pair generated in order to work with them.

-On the monitoring side, an example set of steps to be taken can be:
+On the monitoring side, the series of steps could be (Example):

-Note: this can be easily retrieved from the AWS console.
+Note: this can easily be retrieved from AWS console.

 $ aws ec2 describe-instances --filter Name=tag:Name,Values=myinstance.local